Susette has always loved wildlife. She has lived and photographed where wildlife abounds, and counts Jane Goodall as one of her heroes.

 Peafowl are not native to the United States.
 Our equivalent native game bird is the turkey, which has its own distinct family.
-However, somewhere in the not too distant past, they did all evolve from the same ancestor.
+However, somewhere in the not-too-distant past, they did all evolve from the same ancestor.

 Blue Peacocks Come From India and Green Ones From Southeast Asia

-Taming & Breeding Peacocks In India
+Taming and Breeding Peacocks In India

 Peacocks were being tamed and bred even before 320 BCE.
-Chandragupta, the founder of the Maurya Empire in ancient India grew up in a family that raised peacocks, not long after the time of Alexander the Great.
+Chandragupta, the founder of the Maurya Empire in ancient India, grew up in a family that raised peacocks, not long after the time of Alexander the Great.
 He adopted the peacock as his royal emblem.

 India bred peacocks to make their colors more intense.
 When they noticed that some peacocks were piebald (a combination of blue and white), they bred some to be bluer and others to be whiter.
-Eventually they created a pure white peacock.
+Eventually, they created a pure white peacock.

-In that country the peacock is revered.
+In that country, the peacock is revered.
 Not only is it now India's national bird (as of 1963), but for centuries it was associated with deities, especially those connected to war.
 Christians also adopted the peacock as a religious symbol, associating it with Paradise and the Tree of Life.